 An hour before Marty and I are set to leave, our small group re- turns to Kyle’s house.
 By this point I can hardly stand and still haven’t packed my bag.
 Sifting through my disorganized pile of crap, I find a bottle of Pisco I brought back from Chile.
 Like a child finding their Christmas present a week early, I excitedly run into the dining room brandishing the South American booze.

 “What is that?”
-Iassen asks in a concerned tone.
+Lassen asks in a concerned tone.

 “This…this is Easter Sunday and Halloween all rolled up in one!”
 I proclaim, as though I’m being pithy.

 The hint of concern on Lauren’s face shifts to full-fledged mortification as I pour the contents of the small bottle into a tall glass, splash a couple of ounces of soda on top, and transfer the concoction to my stomach.

 “Oh, Jesus.
 Leo is going to die!
 Marty, you’re gonna have to carry him!”
 Kyle comments, as I return to the guest bedroom and begin packing.